kaelzhang/node-asks/README.md

 ui.updateBottomBar("new bottom bar content");
 ```

-#### Prompt - `inquirer.ui.Prompt`
+#### Prompt - `asks.ui.Prompt`

 This is UI layout used to run prompt.
-This layout is returned by `inquirer.prompt` and you should probably always use `inquirer.prompt` to interface with this UI.
+This layout is returned by `asks.prompt` and you should probably always use `asks.prompt` to interface with this UI.

 ## Support (OS Terminals)